Thank you for clicking this About link.

 It was a harsh beginning for me.
-The first exposure I got to MLM was from a firefighter at my gym who befriended me by making small talk, working the conversation over to what I did and eventually asking if I was interested in learning about how he planned to retire sooner than later.
+The first exposure I got to MLM was from a firefighter at my gym who started talking to me and eventually he worked the conversation over to what I did for a living and asked if I was interested in learning about how he planned to retire sooner than later.

 So I drove to his house a day or two after and as his open garage came into view, I could see that it was filled with products of the most well-known MLM company at the time.
 I immediately felt uneasy, but since I had told him we would meet, I knocked on his door anyway.

 We spoke and I dropped by later to see his home presentation (the multi-level diagram with lines and circles drawn on a large paper pad that most of us are familiar with) along with a handful of other folks.

 Although I was intrigued and drawn to the concept, I decided I wasn’t ready to pile into a car full of strangers I had just met for a long road trip from the Bay Area to Los Angeles for a convention that coming weekend, especially having recently started a new job, so I told him a little voice was telling me not to go, that it was too much, too fast.
 He responded by saying that it was the voice of “the Deceiver” that was telling me not to go…

 Yikes!
 So that was the end of that.
 And the next time I spoke to him at the gym, he was surly with me.

 My 2nd experience was with a company I actually joined, including the purchase of more water filters than I could ever sell.
 That was all a part of their impossible sales quotas to qualify for bonuses each month.
 No points carried over from month-to-month either.
 Then to add insult to injury, after many weeks my own upline told me that I had to learn how to “bullsh*t the truth” if I was going to succeed in their business.
 I was being too honest with people that it was network marketing.